 We’ve mentioned above that certain Orders are not seen as variable Orders.
 Normally, these Orders will be carried out without any amendments.
 There will, however, be situations where these Orders are varied albeit on rare occasions.
 Order

-The circumstances which lead to variation of otherwise non-variable Orders, are known as ‘Barder’ events.
+The circumstances which lead to a variety of otherwise non-variable Orders are known as ‘Barder’ events.